thanthese/tickler-visualization/readme.md

     14.04.12s not an appointment
     14.04.14m #appt (through 16) long running event

-into something that looks more like this:
+into something that looks more like a traditional calendar:

     sun 3/30   mon 3/31   tue 4/1    wed 4/2    thu 4/3    fri 4/4    TODAY!